-1509.3(A)(12) Deposit Requirements for Group Registration of Published Photographs
+1509.3(A)(12) Deposit Requirements for Group Registration Options

-The Office has established a procedure that allows copyright owners to register a group of published photographs or a database consisting predominantly of photographs with one application, one filing fee, and one set of deposit copies.
-The deposit requirements for this group registration option are discussed in Chapter 1100, Sections 1116.4 and 1117.6.
+The Office has established a procedure that allows copyright owners to register groups of unpublished works, unpublished photographs, published photographs, or a database consisting predominantly of photographs with one application, one filing fee, and one set of deposit copies.
+The deposit requirements for these group registration options are discussed in Chapter 1100, Sections 1112.7 and 1114.4.